ginardi/llm-response-evaluator/README.md

 - LLM_B wins: 1
 - Ties: 1

-This distribution reflects a more realistic evaluation scenario with both clear and ambiguous cases.
+This distribution reflects a realistic evaluation scenario with both clear and ambiguous cases.

 ## Why This Project Is Relevant